Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Our processor chip is a Freescale `P2020`, this is a dual core PowerPC system with 2GB of external EEC DDR3 DRAM.
-Here was can notice an interesting inconsistency, the switch datasheet lists the CPUs as running at 800MHz, but when we reading the contents of `/proc/cpuinfo` they are reported as running at 1.2GHz.
+Here was can notice an interesting inconsistency, the [switch data brief](https://download.datasheets.com/pdfs/2016/4/20/10/27/21/216/clst_/manual/cls_datasheet_redstone_d2020_09.pdf) lists the CPUs as running at 800MHz, but when we reading the contents of `/proc/cpuinfo` the core's are reported as running at 1.2GHz.

 ```
 # head -n 20 /proc/cpuinfo